CBorowski-dev/docs-operaton-org/content/reference/rest/overview/_index.md

 ## Exception codes

 Whenever an error occurs, the REST API exposes a property `"code"` with a numeric code as value in the response body of the failed request.
 Like this, your client application can handle the error in a reliable and automated fashion.
 The `type` property might be too coarse-grained, and the `message` property might change with newer versions.

 You can look up the meaning of all built-in codes and learn how to add custom codes in the [User Guide]({{< ref "/user-guide/process-engine/error-handling.md#exception-codes" >}}).

 # Authentication

 The REST API ships with an implementation of [HTTP Basic Authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).
-By default it is switched off (in the rest-api web application and therefore also in the pre-built Camunda 7 distributions).
+By default it is switched off (in the rest-api web application and therefore also in the pre-built Operatondistributions).
 You can activate it by adding a servlet filter as described in the [Authentication]({{< ref "/reference/rest/overview/authentication.md" >}}) section.